 That attitude is obsolete today, especially among younger workers, with social media in everyone’s pocket and employers expecting you to answer texts and emails after hours and on the weekend.
 The boundaries between work and time off are much hazier in both directions.

-Is reading a political post OK?
+Is reading a political post, OK?
 What about sharing it?
 Adding a comment, or two, or ten?
-How about dropping sick burns on Marty from Purchasing, who’s commenting in the same Facebook thread but is completely wrong?
+How about dropping sick burns on Marty from Purchasing, who’s commenting in the same Facebook thread but is entirely wrong?

 At the same time, politics is now part of the workday too.
-President Trump has vowed to do everything differently than a typical politician would, from international trade to government regulations and health care, and he’s been doing exactly that in his first few weeks.
-If you sell locally grown apples at a farmers market, all this turmoil might not affect your business just yet, but at most workplaces you’ll probably have to make adjustments.
+President Trump has vowed to do everything differently than a typical politician would, from international trade to government regulations and health care, and he did precisely that in his first few weeks.
+If you sell locally grown apples at a farmers market, all this turmoil might not affect your business just yet, but at most workplaces, you’ll probably have to make adjustments.